Robert W. Pratt: Federal judicial service

 On January 7, 1997, Pratt was nominated by President Bill Clinton to a seat on the United States District Court for the Southern District of Iowa vacated by Judge Harold Duane Vietor.
 Senator Tom Harkin recommended Pratt for the position.
 Pratt was confirmed by the United States Senate on May 23, 1997, and received his commission on May 27, 1997.
 He served as chief judge from 2006 to 2011.
 He assumed senior status on July 1, 2012.
 Pratt became inactive in 2023.

-Pratt is a longtime opponent of the United States Federal Sentencing Guidelines and mandatory sentencing.
+Pratt was a longtime opponent of the United States Federal Sentencing Guidelines and mandatory sentencing.
 He wrote in 1999 that "we [have] built a system that incarcerates our fellow citizens for inordinately long periods of time, wastes huge amounts of taxpayer dollars, ruins lives, and does not accomplish the stated purpose."
 Even after the Sentencing Guidelines became advisory in United States v.
 Booker, the United States Court of Appeals for the Eighth Circuit continued to strictly enforce them, and it reversed Pratt nine times for sentencing below the guidelines.
 In one of those cases, Gall v.
 United States, the Supreme Court of the United States reversed the Eighth Circuit and reaffirmed Pratt's decision to depart from the Sentencing Guidelines to sentence a man to probation rather than prison for a drug crime.
-Pratt has taught sentencing seminars through the Federal Judicial Center.
-He has also issued notable decisions upholding Iowa's campaign finance regulations and merit selection system for choosing state judges.
+Pratt taught sentencing seminars through the Federal Judicial Center.
+He also issued notable decisions upholding Iowa's campaign finance regulations and merit selection system for choosing state judges.

 In a December 28, 2020, interview with the Associated Press, Pratt criticized President Donald Trump for his pardons, stating that "[i]t's not surprising that a criminal like Trump pardons other criminals" and that "[a]pparently to get a pardon, one has to be either a Republican, a convicted child murderer or a turkey."
-In June 2021, Pratt apologized for those comments.
+The group Fix the Court complained about Pratt's remarks, which were found to be inappropriate upon review by Chief Judge Lavenski Smith of the United States Court of Appeals for the Eighth Circuit.
+Pratt subsequently issued an apology.

 On September 13, 2021, Pratt issued a temporary restraining order blocking Iowa House File 847, which prohibits local school districts from putting mask mandates in place.
 This temporary restraining order allowed local school boards to pass their own mask mandates.
 The Eighth Circuit affirmed Judge Pratt's decision.

+Personal life and death

-Pratt is an elected member of the American Law Institute.
-He is married with three children.
+Pratt and his wife, Rose Mary (née Vito), had three children.
+Pratt was an elected member of the American Law Institute.

+Pratt died from a heart attack at a gym in Clive, Iowa, on January 28, 2026, at the age of 78.